CommunistMountain/BalanceModFork/README.md

 	<ol>
 		<li>AutoReward interactions with free weapon/drone/augment:</li>
 		<ol>
 			<li>Augment rewards outside autoReward now overwrite autoReward augments, instead of being overwritten by autoReward augments.
-(Fixes ENGI_UNLOCK event and one outcome of ENGI_VIRUS event having a 1% chance of giving a random augment instead of their guaranteed augments.)</li>
+(Fixes events ENGI_UNLOCK_1, ENGI_VIRUS and NEBULA_SLUG_FIGHT_UNLOCK having a 1% chance of giving a random augment instead of their guaranteed augments when the accompanying reward is a "standard" autoReward.)</li>
 			<li>Weapon rewards outside autoReward no longer overwrite autoReward drones and augments.
-(Fixes CRYSTAL_CACHE event blocking a free drone or augment 4% of the time, and CRYSTAL_HELP_DIG event not giving an augment and high scrap with the free weapon.)</li>
+(Fixes events CRYSTAL_CACHE and DONOR_MANTIS_CHASE blocking a free drone or augment from the "stuff"/"standard" autoReward 4%/2% of the time respectively, and event CRYSTAL_HELP_DIG not giving an augment and high scrap with the free weapon.)</li>
 			<li>Drone rewards outside autoReward no longer overwrite autoReward weapons and augments.
-(Fixes ZOLTAN_CREW_STUDY event blocking a free weapon or augment 4% of the time.)</li>
+(Fixes event ZOLTAN_CREW_STUDY blocking a free weapon or augment from the "stuff" autoReward 4% of the time.)</li>
 		</ol>
-		<li>DISTRESS_TRAPPED_MINER, DISTRESS_INFESTATION, STATION_SICK, ROCK_MANTIS_FREIGHTER, CRYSTAL_CACHE: These events have instances of autoReward and item_modify in the same event block, where the autoReward could give the same resource that item_modify is changing.
+		<li>CRYSTAL_CACHE, DISTRESS_INFESTATION, DISTRESS_TRAPPED_MINER, ROCK_MANTIS_FREIGHTER, STATION_SICK: These events have instances of autoReward and item_modify in the same event block, where the autoReward could give the same resource that item_modify is changing.
 If that happens (2/3 chance), the cost of these events (-1 drone part, or up to -100 fuel) are overwritten by the gain in that resource (although you still need to have at least 1 drone part to pick the drone part choices).
 Added custom rewards so that autoReward factors in item_modify's costs if certain resources are rolled.
 Hopefully Hyperspace can fix this bug in future versions without needing custom rewards.</li>
 	</ol>
 </ol>